 Some blood had to be sprinkled before God and placed on the horns of the incense altar inside the tabernacle (Le 4:5–7).
 The priests could not eat these offerings because they were a higher level of sanctity.
 Only the high priest could bring sacrificial blood into the “sanctuary” or the Holy of Holies.

 are burned outside the camp.

-Instead of eating these animals, they had to be burned outside the confines of the camp of Israel.
-(Le 6:30).
+Instead of these animals being eaten, they had to be burned outside the confines of the camp of Israel (Le 6:30).

 Therefore Jesus also,